Sifl46/GOSRootOTA/README.md

 `INTERACTIVE_MODE`, by default is set to `true` that calls `check_toml_env` function to check the existence of `env.toml`.
 If the file exist, it will read the `env.toml` file and set the environment variables accordingly.
 If the `env.toml` is non-existent, ignored.
 If it exist, and the format is wrong, the script exits with an error.

 To make the patched OTA available to the device, it needs to be hosted on the server.
-PixeneOS uses GitHub for pushing updates, handled by [release.yml](.github/workflows/release.yml).
+GOSRootOTA uses GitHub for pushing updates, handled by [release.yml](.github/workflows/release.yml).

 To set up automated release, add the following variables in GitHub secrets: